Szzzzzzzzzzzz/Sprinters/wp-content/plugins/so-css/readme.txt

 We offer free support on the [SiteOrigin support forums](https://siteorigin.com/thread/).

 == Changelog ==

+= 1.2.10 - 09 September 2020 =
+* Increased the specificity of the Save CSS button styling to prevent plugin conflicts.

 = 1.2.9 - 29 July 2020 =
 * Resolved Font Family field output.